Skip to content

 DD_RUNTIME_METRICS_ENABLED=true

-2. Run the following commands to restart IIS:
+2. Run the following command to restart IIS:

 net stop /y was